- PrintArticle Summary

 - Psychotic reactions.

-A number of factors can influence the severity of clonazepam withdrawal signs and symptoms, such as:
+A number of factors can influence the severity of clonazepam withdrawal signs and symptoms, such as: Duration of use, route of administration (oral vs. injected), the concurrent use of multiple drugs, and the dose regularly used.

 Roughly 10-15% of heavy benzodiazepine users suffer from protracted withdrawal symptoms after they stop their drug use.
 8 Protracted withdrawal can last up to a year or longer and may involve any of the following symptoms: 3